ryanmccartney/robinson/docs/index.md

 # Features

 * Manually organise books into, shelves and bookcase
-* Automatically organise your entirely library by title, author, genre,
+* Automatically organise your entirely library by title, author, genre and cover color
 * Add books by scanning an ISBN barcode with your phone
 * Uses multiple sources to pull book information from ISBN
 * Bookmarking, keep your place